NFL OT 4th Down Decision Engine

 Win Probability

 Estimates the probability of winning from any game state using an XGBoost Classifier with isotonic calibration.
 Trained on 350,000+ regulation plays from 2016-2024.
-OT plays excluded to avoid rule-change contamination.
+OT plays excluded to avoid rule-change contamination; OT inference handled via a state transformer.

 350K+ training plays